Digitalist-Open-Cloud/Allure-Report-CLI/README.md

 # Readme

 This is CLI tool for handling Allure reports, mainly targeting the docker builds released by [fescobar](https://github.com/fescobar), but should work with other setups of Allure Report.
+If using something else than fescobar docker images, make sure you set the environment variable `ALLURE_API_ENDPOINT` to the correct endpoint for the api calls.

+## Usage

 ## Environment variables